yioneko/vtsls/README.md

 Instead of switching client, some server configuration options could also make partial optimizations:

 - `vtsls.experimental.completion.enableServerSideFuzzyMatch`: before returning all the completion candidates from `tsserver`, the server will do fuzzy matching and filter out entries with no match.
-This can significantly reduce the number of invalid entries.
+This can reduce the number of invalid entries in the response.
 - `vtsls.experimental.completion.entriesLimit`: set the maximum number of completion entries to return.
 - `typescript.preferences.includePackageJsonAutoImports = 'off'`
 - `typescript.preferences.autoImportFileExcludePatterns`